 Stress and pressure

-This is a really exciting time for students, but is also a period of huge change.
+This is a period of huge change for students.
 New responsibilities can lead to feelings of stress, such as:

 - living away from home

 - starting a new course